mokdevel/DarcMods/DarcMissions/README.md

 int missionHintTime : (seconds) Time to show mission hints to players.
 0 disables ALL hints. int minDistanceToMission : Distance to another mission.
-Two missions shall not be too close to each other. int minDistanceToPlayer : Mission shall not spawn too close to a player. array missionTypeArrayDynamic : List mission types that spawn randomly.
+Two missions shall not be too close to each other. int minDistanceToPlayer : Mission shall not spawn too close to a player. array<int> missionTypeArrayDynamic : List mission types that spawn randomly.
 (DC_EMissionType) 0 = NONE       : Not used anywhere.
 The rest are names of the mission types.
   1 = HUNTER
   2 = OCCUPATION